 Where We Disagree

 If you’re not good at math 12, 8, or 5 percent might not seem like a big deal.
 I recommend you use a retirement calculator to see how wrong you are.
-Dave is aloof here because according to his calculations we’re discussing estimates you’ll retire a millionaire or multi-millionaire.
+Dave appears aloof here because according to his estimates we’re simply discussing whether you’ll retire a millionaire or multi-millionaire.
 By this logic, what’s a milli to a boss, I guess?

 Disagreement #2 – Tone: